cugni/meetupExamples/README.md

    bin/spark-shell --jars ../connector.jar,../exampleCode.jar

    ```
-4. Play with the code!
+##Play with the code!
-   Open worksheet.sc and QuadTree.scala, look to the code, play with the parameters.
-You can change the logging levels
+   Open *worksheet.sc* and *QuadTree.scala*, look to the code, play with the parameters.
-   in    src/main/resources/log4j.properties to better understand what is going on.
-Set it to INFO at the beginning.
+   You can change the logging levels in *src/main/resources/log4j.properties* to better understanding what is going on.
+(Set it to INFO at the beginning.)

+##Improve this demo
-5. Improve this demo: when you find a error, clone, fish and push!
+when you find an error, *clone* the repo, *fix* it and *push*!